 - Separate navigation and commands.
-Place commands as close to their corresponding items as possible.
+Put commands as close to their corresponding items as possible.

-- Do not place Settings, Logout, or other account management commands in the footer toolbar.
-All these actions are shown in the Me Area.
+- Do not put Settings, Logout, or other account management commands in the footer toolbar.
+All these actions are shown in the shell bar.

 - Use only icon buttons or text buttons.
 Do not combine an icon and text into one button.
 Buttons are always right-aligned.

-- If you want to group buttons, use a menu button.
+- If you want to group buttons us a menu button

 UI Text Guidelines